 In addition to this, they do best at free-ranging and a good food forager, making them an excellent breed to keep and raise.
 However, since these are naturally active, make sure to provide them with enough space to roam around.

-Despite its flighty characteristic, people have expected this breed challenging to tame.
-According to people who have owned numerous Sweden Black chickens, this breed is surprisingly warm, friendly, and easy-going.
+Despite its flighty characteristics, people have expected this breed challenging to tame.
+According to people who have owned numerous Swedish black chickens, this breed is surprisingly warm, friendly, and easy-going.